Vectra 3D Imaging for Breast Surgery at Coco Ruby Plastic Surgery

 Prior to a consultation with a plastic surgeon, patients can be quite nervous about the outcome of their chosen procedure.
 It’s a big decision to make a change to your body and to put the result in your surgeon’s hands.
 We are all individuals.
 Breasts that suit one person may not be the right shape and size for your body.
-Breast augmentation candidates no longer need to make a decision based on someone else’s photographs or by stuffing bras, resulting in a more comfortable, and productive, consultation session.
+Breast augmentation candidates no longer need to make a decision based on someone else’s photographs or by stuffing bras.
+This results in a more comfortable, and productive, consultation session.

-How does the Vectra 3d work?
+How does Vectra 3D imaging work?

 The development of Sculptor software has transformed aesthetic practices worldwide.
 VECTRA‘s three-dimensional photographs can be rotated to provide multiple views of the simulated outcome, side by side or overlaid on the preoperative pictures to help you to decide on the results you are seeking.